tomduck/pandoc-fignos/README.md

     (e.g., change it from "Figure" to "Fig.").

-  * `fignos-caption-name` - Sets the name at the beginning of a caption (e.g., change it from "Figure to "Fig." or "图");
+  * `fignos-caption-name` - Sets the name at the beginning of a caption (e.g., change it from "Figure to "Fig." or "图"); and

   * `fignos-number-sections` or `xnos-number-sections` - Set to `True` to number figures by section (e.g., Fig. 1.1, 1.2, etc in